Welcome to The Millbrook Society's website.

 The Millbrook Society has been working with the Borough of Hatboro in the restoration and preservation of the Isaiah Lukens Clock at Loller Academy.
-This effort began through helping to raise the matching funds for two Commonwealth grants and now acting as trustee of the endowment fund for the clocks perpetual care.
-More information
+This effort began through helping to raise the matching funds for two Commonwealth grants and now acting as trustee of the endowment fund for the clock's perpetual care.
+Visit the "News and Events" tab on our website for highlights of the festivities.
+Click here to learn more about the Lukens clock project.

 Items for Purchase